ScHARR Information Governance Policy

 Information captured on paper is just as important as data stored digitally and carries many of the same risks, therefore care must be taken to ensure secure transit of anything containing risk-bearing information.

 The disposal of risk-bearing data requires particular care.
-Files which have been deleted in the usual way may still be recoverable; instead files containing risk-bearing data must be securely erased.
+Files which have been deleted in the usual way may still be recoverable; instead files containing risk-bearing data must be óúsecurely erased.
 ScHARR DS & the DSH team can provide the relevant technical assistance for the storage you are using.

 The retention period for research data is determined by guidance from regulators, funders, sponsors and data providers, which must be adhered to.
 The retention period must be clearly defined within the ethics application and data management plan.
 The University of Sheffield records retention schedule can provide guidance if no other guidance is available.
 Risk-bearing data must be securely erased at the end of the retention period.

 NHS Digital has specific requirements to destroy NHS Digital provided data at the end of the data sharing agreement (DSA).
 It is possible to retain appropriately anonymised or derived data (as allowed under the contracts governing the data sharing), along with analysis code and data extraction requests unless otherwise stated in the DSA.
 However, details must be provided in a data destruction certificate.

 Further advice on data destruction should be sought from the ScHARR IG Lead.